-Meet Our Team
+Meet Our Staff

 Kevin brings a broad range of experience, based on a sixteen-year career in leading science and children’s museums.
 These have included the California Science Center, the Children’s Museum of Indianapolis, and, most recently, Stepping Stones Museum for Children in Norwalk, CT, where he served as Chief Operating Officer.
 In each, Kevin developed innovative ways to deliver complex technical subjects in engaging ways, delighting visitors and taking the discovery experience beyond the walls of the museum.
 Kevin’s initial entry to the museum world came from his work in IMAX film production and exhibition.
 He is a graduate of the University of Southern California’s School of Cinema/Television and is keenly aware of the importance of technology and collaborative efforts in making the Teatown experience among the very best.

 Membership, Development, and Capital Campaign Coordinator

 Emily Edmonds-Langham joins the Teatown team as Director of Education after a thirteen-year stint at the American Museum of Natural History, where she most recently served as the Manager of Elementary Education.
 She also worked at the New York Botanical Garden as an instructor in the Edible Academy for many years, after getting into garden education via an internship with the Native Plant Trust in Framingham, MA.
 She is passionate about hands-on science learning, conservation education, and getting dirty.

 In her current role, she steers the Education Department’s work in serving family, adult, and youth audiences.
 Whether in the classroom herself or supporting the growth of her colleagues, Emily strives for scientific rigor and playfulness in equal measure in all of the work of her division.

 Emily is a graduate of the Environmental Conservation Education masters program at NYU Steinhardt and Smith College, where she studied English Language and Literature as well as Environmental Science and Policy.